Frequently asked questions

 A. If you’re happy on a ~17.5Kg bike, then yes.

 We can make a size small with a 395mm seat tube without any other modifications.
-Smaller seat tube lengths down to 370mm are possible, but this would require a bit of a redesign.
-Super small riders will also be lighter, so we could make this work with a 230x60mm shock to achieve a considerably lighter damping feel.
+Smaller seat tube lengths down to 370mm are possible, but this would require a minor redesign.
+Super small riders will also be lighter, so we would make this work with a 230x60mm shock to achieve a considerably lighter damping feel.

 Q. I’m a taller heavier rider, will Marra work for me?